Makcal/CppToPlantUML/README.md

 poetry run python -m cpp_to_plantuml <source.cpp>
 ```

-You can enjoy and download your diagram for example with [PlantText](https://www.planttext.com/).
+You can enjoy and download your diagram for example with [PlantText](https://www.planttext.com/) or compile into many formats using [PlantUML](https://plantuml.com/download).

 ### Help